Huge blackmail and corruption trial opens in Spain

 Jose Manuel Villarejo, 70, is accused of secretly recording conversations with top businesspeople to blackmail them or destroy their reputations for other wealthy clients.

-He was arrested three years ago and leaks from tapes seized at his home have caused a sensation in Spain.
+He was arrested four years ago and leaks from tapes seized at his home have caused a sensation in Spain.

 If found guilty he faces a maximum sentence of 109 years in prison.